Do I have to become someone I'm not In Order to Lead?

 "Without Meghna’s sensitivity and expert facilitation to talk about the thing we were scared to, we wouldn’t be where we are now...We were stuck for so long—and now I’m so excited about what comes next."

-If you're unsure which engagement is the right starting point, I'm happy to begin with a conversation.
+If you're unsure which engagement is the right starting point, let's with a conversation.
 There's no formula here, only what's most useful for the moment you're in.